A young woman tests the dedication of a new suitor in an unusual way.

 I was the cinematographer and editor on this for a 48-Hour Film Festival in Asheville, NC.

 I was hired to direct this.
-Same crew and gear as The Box from what I remember.
+Same crew and gear as The Box.
 Also shot in the same place - Brian's apartment in Bay Ridge.
 I think Peter plays the same character in Reverie, More Reverie, The Box, and this.

 My first iPhone movie.
 An unofficial sequel to my hit film Aisling.